haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 after Dec 16, 2022 (Friday of final exam week).
-Exceptions will be made to the 3-day rule only in unavoidable circumstances (e.g., extended health<sup>[1](#fn1)</sup> issue) about which you discuss with me as soon as the situation permits, and make alternate arrangements.
+Exceptions will be made to the 3-day rule only in unavoidable circumstances (e.g., extended health<sup>[1](#fn1)</sup> issue) about which you discuss with me as soon as the situation permits, and make alternative arrangements.

 <a name="fn1">[1]</a>: Mental health *is* health